NemesisTheory/ODST-Soundtracks/README.md

 # ODST Soundtracks
-**Replaces music files with ODST soundtracks** so you can enjoy the classic ODST vibe while playing, it also makes a nice effect and atmosphere.
+**Replaces Mindustry music files with ODST soundtracks** so you can enjoy the classic ODST vibe while playing, it also makes a nice effect and atmosphere.

 _(Note that i will also maybe make a mod that replaces the music files with Halo 3 soundtracks such as "the Storm", who knows?)_